Home To Home Direct Adoption

 Check out this list of Safe Trade Stations.

 Homeward Pet does not take ownership of any pets rehomed through the Home To Home program.
+Home To Home pets are not housed in our shelter, and they are not evaluated by our staff.
+We are unable to make any guarantees about their health, behavior, or temperament.
 All adoption agreements are made solely between the owner and adopter.
 We recommend that pet owners create an adoption agreement that covers basic information including the name and description of the pet, the names of both the owner and adopter, the agreement to transfer ownership, and what agreement is in place if the adopter is unable to keep the pet in the future.
 If there is an expectation or agreement that the adopter will remain in contact and provide updates on the pet, make sure that is detailed.
 Don’t forget to make a plan to transfer all previous veterinary records.
 Additionally, if the pet has a microchip, the agreement should also include the microchip number and company, as well as an agreement to contact the company to transfer the record of ownership.
 Both the owner and adopter should keep a copy of this agreement.

 If you’re not sure which brand/company your pet is microchipped with, you can use the AAHA Universal Pet Microchip Lookup to find out where your pets chip is registered.
 If you are unsure of your pet’s microchip number, your veterinarian should be able to scan your pet and provide you with this number.